Skip to main content

 Google Cloud Vertex AI under the Google Cloud Data Processing Addendum (CDPA) does not use submitted data to train Google’s foundation models.
 Zero Data Retention is enrolled — Google has formally approved a no-prompt-logging exception for our Vertex AI project.

-What is the CISA K-12 Secure by Design Pledge?
+What is the CISA Secure by Design Pledge?

 The Student Privacy Pledge — the badge many EdTech vendors displayed for a decade — was retired by the Future of Privacy Forum on April 25, 2025, after more than 40 states codified its principles into binding law.
 New signatories have not been accepted since that date, and the public registry of past signatories was taken offline July 31, 2025.
 ClassLens commits to the substantive Pledge principles in our Privacy Policy and Terms of Service.

-If your procurement rubric still asks for a Student Privacy Pledge badge, the honest industry answer is that pre-2025 signatories were grandfathered into a sunset program with no live registry, while ClassLens has aligned with the active, federally-endorsed successor.
+If your procurement rubric still asks for a Student Privacy Pledge badge, the honest industry answer is that pre-2025 signatories were grandfathered into a sunset program with no live registry, while ClassLens has aligned with the frameworks that replaced it.

 Issued April 27, 2026 by Socify. ~120 KB.